SoujanyaPonnapalli/ScalingBlockchains/README.md

 The efforts towards scaling blockchains are placed along three axes.
 - *Architecture*: New architectures for scalable Blockchains.
 - *Consensus*: Efficient and scalable alternatives to Nakamoto consensus.
-- *General*: Finally, papers proposing general ideas and alternatives towards scaling Blockchains.
+- *General*: General ideas and alternatives towards scaling Blockchains.

 Here's the list of papers that are summarized: